Over 100 global leaders pledge to end deforestation by 2030 - Up News Info

 Under the agreement, 12 countries including Britain have pledged to provide 8.75 billion pounds ($12 billion) of public funding between 2021 and 2025 to help developing countries, including in efforts to restore degraded land and tackle wildfires.

-At least a further 5.3 billion pounds would be provided by more than 30 private sector investors including Aviva, Schroders and AXA.
+At least a further 5.3 billion pounds would be provided by private sector investors.

 Advertisement